-2. Accessible Route: CBC section 1114B.1.2 requires an accessible route of travel to all portions of the building that are required to be accessible.
+2. Accessible Route: CBC Section 1114B.1.2 requires an accessible route of travel to all portions of the building that are required to be accessible.
+Section 1133B.7.4 doesn't allow abrupt changes in level along any accessible route exceeding 1⁄2 in.
 The SHBC Section 8-604 allows for equivalent facilitation to be provided in lieu of a path of travel to all areas of the building where providing access "would threaten or destroy the historical significance or character-defining features of the building or site or cause unreasonable hardship."
-There is currently an accessible entrance at the west elevation, with compliant disabled accessible signage at the door.
-This provides accessibility to all areas of the building interior.
-The main entrance has a 5 in. high landing at the pair of entrance doors, and is not disabled accessible.
+There is a compliant disabled accessible path of travel form the parking lot to the building entrance.
+Disabled accessible route within the building appears to be compliant, however some areas of the building were not available to the survey team.
+Further analysis should be completed on the areas where the team was not able to gain access.